 Pathophysiology | Etiology | Symptoms | Diagnosis | Treatment | Special Situations

 Congestive heart failure occurs when the cardiac output is not adequate enough to meet the demands of the body.
-This can occur for several reasons as congestive HF is the predominant clinical presentation in multiple disease states.
+This can occur for several reasons, as congestive heart failure is the predominant clinical presentation in multiple disease states.

-Congestive HF can be due to the following:
+Congestive heart failure can be due to the following:

 - Systolic dysfunction (reduced ejection fraction)